-North York Women’s Centre (NYWC) is a Canadian registered charity with a volunteer Board of Directors elected annually by its members.
-The Board plays a very important role in governing the organization and ensuring that its work benefits the community.
+North York Women’s Centre (NYWC) is a Canadian registered charity run by a volunteer Board of Directors elected annually by our members.
+The Board plays an important role in governing the organization and ensuring that its work benefits the community.